preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 .. image:: dashboard-example-tab-teamwork-filter.png

-**Communities**
-For the "Communites tab" Scope is set to Pages, and the Page Type "Discussion":
+**Communities**: For the "Communites tab" Scope is set to Pages, and the Page Type "Discussion":

 .. image:: dashboard-example-tab-communities-scope.png